 These statistics are important to consider when purchasing a grill.

 Invest in barbecue products that can be used repeatedly rather than disposed of and repurchased.

-There are number of eco-friendly Grill kits available.
-All of your grilling tools are included in this apron kit, including a multipurpose flipper, basting brush, knife and hot mitt.
+There are a number of Eco-friendly Grill kits available.
+All of your grilling tools are included in this apron kit, including a multipurpose flipper, basting brush, knife, and hot mitt.
 There is a unique carry case for the entire kit, which provides consistent use and lessens the need to purchase more products due to loss.